richpl/PyBasic/README.md

 10 LET I = 200
 ```

-Note that all statements, including variable names are case insensitive (in fact, all lower case characters are converted to upper case internally by the lexical analyser).
+Note that all keywords and variable names are case insensitive (and will be converted to upper case internally by the lexical analyser).
+String literals will retain their case however.

 ### Comments